tjamesbu/Personalized_AI_Travel_Advisors_for_Paris_Olympics_2024/src/tasks/task2/notebook/Vivien_transport_real_time_API/README.md

 (I'm glad that you read me first!)

-1. Please refer to "sample_env" to setup your .env file first before calling
+1. Please refer to "sample_env" to setup your .env file first before using the packages here.

+- End -